blab/cartography/docs/cartography.md

 The plots of the full 10 PCs for PCA and the first 6 components for MDS are available in the supplemental figures section.

-We tuned hyperparameters for t-SNE and UMAP through an exhaustive grid search, which picked the best values by maximizing Matthews Correlation Coefficient on the confusion matrix created from a Supported Vector Machine's classification.
+We tuned hyperparameters for t-SNE and UMAP using an exhaustive grid search, which picked the best parameters by maximizing Matthews Correlation Coefficient for the confusion matrix created from the Supported Vector Machine's classification.
-UMAP's minimum distance and nearest neighbors were tuned, and t-SNEs perplexity and learning rate were tuned as well.
+UMAP's minimum distance and nearest neighbors were tuned, and t-SNEs perplexity and learning rate were tuned.
 As nearest neighbors fluctuates depending on the amount of samples, we took the best nearest neighbor value from the cross validation and the total number of samples given per fold.
 This proportion was used to determine the nearest neighbors value for the UMAP plots. t-SNE performed best with a perplexity of 15.0 and a learning rate of 100.0.